-Secant pile walls consist of overlapping drilled shafts installed from the ground surface down to an elevation that is determined based on the required embedment for the structural design.
 These walls provide a low-permeability cutoff for the groundwater that would flow horizontally towards the excavation.
 However, due to the potential for high groundwater flows through karst rock formations below the secant piles, QL is also proposing to construct a grout plug at the bottom of the excavation.
-This grout plug will be constructed with low-mobility grout pumped into a grid of grout holes to cover the footprint of the construction shafts.
+This grout plug will be constructed with lowmobility grout pumped into a grid of grout holes to cover the footprint of the construction shafts.

-Drilled soil and rock cuttings from the secant pile drilling and any groundwater displaced during grouting will be stored on-site in the same manner as excavated soil and containerized groundwater as described in Sections 5.3 and 5.5.
+Drilled soil and rock cuttings from the secant pile drilling and any groundwater displaced during grouting will be stored on-PS Site in the same manner as excavated soil and containerized groundwater as described in Sections 5.3 and 5.5.